Mimi-Mika/BuyYourCity/backend/readme.txt

 Enjoy !!! ;)

-U can see all routes aviable with :
+U can see all routes available with :
 $ php artisan route:list